hdang03166/Google_Data_Analytics_Capstone_Customer_Churn/README.md

 # Reflections & Key Takeaways
 This project was a fun and rewarding experience.
 It gave me real hands-on exposure working with a Kaggle dataset and building an interactive dashboard in Tableau.
 Everything I learned throughout the Google Data Analytics Professional Certificate on Coursera helped prepare me to clean and transform data in Excel, write SQL queries, and deliver insights with clarity and structure.

-To make the project feel professional, I went beyond the course by researching how other GitHub users structured their files and explored best practices in dashboard design, project organization, and analytical storytelling.
+To make the project feel professional, I went beyond the course by researching how other GitHub users structured their files, and explored best practices in dashboard design, project organization, and analytical storytelling.
 I gained a deeper understanding of key business concepts such as customer churn, retention strategies, and how data can directly influence business decision-making.
 This project deepened my ability to manage datasets, uncover insights, and communicate findings in ways that are valuable to companies and stakeholders.

-Before I discovered data analytics, I wasn’t sure what career path I wanted to pursue - I only knew I wanted to work with computers and technology.
+Before I discovered data analytics, I wasn’t sure what career path I wanted to pursue  — I only knew I wanted to work with computers and technology.
 Working on this capstone helped bridge the gap of not having prior real-world experience as an analyst, and it sparked even more curiosity about the data space.
 It inspired me to keep learning, building, and growing in this field.

 # Contact
 - LinkedIn: [www.linkedin.com/in/hai-dang316](https://www.linkedin.com/in/hai-dang316)